 The Stoics are especially known for teaching thatvirtue is the only goodfor human beings, and that external things—such as health, wealth, and pleasure—are not good or bad in themselves (adiaphora), but have value asmaterial for virtue to act upon.
 Alongside Aristotelian ethics, the Stoic tradition forms one of the major founding approaches to virtue ethics.

-I credit my interest in stoicism for sparking my interest in philosophy and ancient history, particularly Greek and Roman history.
+My interest in stoicism sparked my interest in philosophy and ancient history, particularly Greek and Roman history.

-This is a transcript of some notes that I took from different sources in the past, which I've found useful to revisit.
-It's not intended as a guide, but serves as a reminder of the main principles.
+This is a transcript of my notes that I find useful to revisit.
+It's not a guide, but a reminder of stoicism's main principles.

 Stoic virtues and stoic disciplines are two different ways to explain and practice stoic philosophy.